explosion/spacy-huggingface-pipelines/README.md

 ## 📖 Documentation

-This module provides spaCy wrappers for around the inference-only transformers [`TokenClassificationPipeline`](https://huggingface.co/docs/transformers/main/en/main_classes/pipelines#transformers.TokenClassificationPipeline) and [`TextClassificationPipeline`](https://huggingface.co/docs/transformers/main/en/main_classes/pipelines#transformers.TextClassificationPipeline) pipelines.
+This module provides spaCy wrappers for the inference-only transformers [`TokenClassificationPipeline`](https://huggingface.co/docs/transformers/main/en/main_classes/pipelines#transformers.TokenClassificationPipeline) and [`TextClassificationPipeline`](https://huggingface.co/docs/transformers/main/en/main_classes/pipelines#transformers.TextClassificationPipeline) pipelines.

-The models are downloaded on initialization from the Hugging Face Hub if they're not already in your local cache, or alternatively they can be loaded from a local path.
+The models are downloaded on initialization from the [Hugging Face Hub](https://huggingface.co/models) if they're not already in your local cache, or alternatively they can be loaded from a local path.

 Note that the transformer model data **is not saved with the pipeline** when you call `nlp.to_disk`, so if you are loading pipelines in an environment with